 Did a cashier peddle you the Walmart credit card application during checkout?
-This 2013 review will show you the ugly truth.
+This 2014 review will show you the truth.

 When you consider how outrageous gas prices are nowadays, this 5¢ discount is pathetic... as long as gas is above $4/gallon you are earning less than 1.25% cash back.
 At $4.50 per gallon it's only 1%.

-Your best bet would be to go for something that gives double points (worth 2% cash back) at ALL gas stations.Meanwhile the Walmart Discover card does give rewards elsewhere, but they're nothing to write home about:
+Your best bet would be to go for something that gives double points (worth 2% cash back) at ALL gas stations.Meanwhile the Walmart Discover card (which will soon be a MasterCard) does give rewards elsewhere, but they're nothing to write home about:

 So the max you can earn with it is 1%... what a joke.
 Recently I was speaking with a relative who said she wanted to apply for a Walmart credit card.
 When I asked her why, she said "Because Walmart is a good place to save money."
 Well, you can't deny that, but that same philosophy doesn't apply to their credit card.